johannmkammiste/btplayer/README.md

     ```
    Reboot Pi and all should be working well :)

-TODO:

-Add saving functionality to pyinstaller exe
+Planned functionality in the distant or near future:

-Add MIDI, GPIO support
+Add MIDI and GPIO support